- 6 Bedrooms

 During your Stay

 - Ask a local.
-Local people are a good source of recommendations.
+Local people can frequently point you in the right direction.
 Who better to ask where to order the best pizza, have a great night out, or the best places for wildlife?

-- Enjoy your stay!
-Be sure to protect the rental owner (and your things!) by keeping the vacation rental secured when you are away, exactly like you would at home.
+- Be sure to protect the property owner (and your things!) by keeping the rental home locked up when you are away, just like you would at home.

-- Did you enjoy your vacation rental?
-Most rental home management companies and rental home sites allow travellers to offer comments.
-If your rental and/or property manager was first-rate, they will appreciate your recommendations.
-If anything went wrong, we advise being pleasant but completely honest with regards to your stay.
-The best property owners and managers will work very hard to solve the situation.
+- How was your trip?
+Just about all vacation rental management companies and rental search sites allow travellers to offer feedback.
+If your rental home and/or property manager was top notch, they will appreciate your praise.
+If anything went wrong, we suggest being understanding but honest in regards to your experience.
+Top property owners and managers will try hard to rectify the problem.

 - Driessen Beach Park - 0.7 miles